Birkenstock’s sandal designs failed to qualify for copyright

 This ruling is a lesson for fashion brands attempting to push copyright protection onto functional designs.
 Industrial design and copyright serve different purposes, and copyright will not extend beyond design law’s limits.
 Brands must:

-- Leverage branding to create a distinct identity, ensuring products remain recognizable even without copyright.
+• Leverage branding to create a distinct identity, ensuring products remain recognisable even without copyright.

 Conclusion

-Birkenstock’s sandals are among the most recognizable in the world, but their fame does not make them copyrightable.
+Birkenstock’s sandals are among the most recognisable in the world, but their fame does not make them copyrightable.
 Functionality cannot be disguised as artistic authorship, and the BGH’s decision illustrates that distinction.

 This case is not an anomaly but part of a broader reality for fashion and footwear brands.
 Copyright is not a tool for indefinite monopolies over product designs.
 If protection is sought, it must fit within the legal framework available.
 A well-designed product is not necessarily a copyrightable work.